RMerl/asuswrt-merlin/README-merlin.txt

 * NFS Exports *
+IMPORTANT: NFS sharing is still a bit unstable.
 In addition to SMB and FTP, you can now also share any plugged hard disk through NFS.
 The NFS Exports interface can be accessed from the USB Applications section, under Servers Center.